-Imagine, if you could, this scene:
+Imagine, if you can, this scene:

-“A young woman moves into a home needing a lot of work in a town that is dark and gray.
+A young woman moves into a fixer upper in a dreary town that seems to have been all but forgotten.
 She lives alone, but is vibrant and outgoing—anxious to meet her neighbors.
 After sorting through boxes and arranging her favorite things, she takes a stroll down the block.
 Everywhere she looks she sees something she hadn’t noticed before.

-Meanwhile, her neighbors look outside at this curious woman staring into their run-down homes and overgrown gardens.
+Meanwhile, her neighbors peer outside at this curious woman staring into their run-down homes and overgrown gardens.
 They’re intrigued, but skeptical.
 The sunlight is a happy accident, but it illuminates all of the dust that has gathered from years without human care.
 Likewise, without anyone to tend to the gardens, the daffodils have sprouted through a bed of thick weeds.

 Life is what you make of it.
 We experience the world we see.
 You can look out your window and see thick weeds or beautiful flowers.
 Which lens do you look through?
-Always find the good.

 You create your own reality.
 Always find the good.